sahha-ai/sahha-demo-android/README.md

-# sahha-example-android
+# sahha-demo-android
-An example app displaying how Sahha's SDK for Android works (in progress)
+A demo app displaying how Sahha's SDK for Android works (in progress)